alecmuffett/real-world-onion-sites/README.md

 - Check that the site is up and the link works
 - Stable sites, HTTP and/or HTTPS only
 - No "onion-only" sites
-  - this is for mainstream sites with onion presence
+  - this list is for substantial, mainstream websites with onion presence

 The editor may choose to annotate or drop any entries as deemed fit.